TriJUG/trijug.github.io/sections/trijug.md

 * Expand your network
 * Become a leader in the community
 * Personal and professional growth
-* Looks great on a resume and makes you a hit at parties
+* Looks great on a résumé and makes you a hit at parties